-Port Configuration Page

-State You can enable or disable the state of this port.
+Port Configuration on Page State You can enable or disable the state of this port.
 Once you click Disable , the port stops to link to the other end and stops to forward any traffic.
-The default setting is Enable which means all the ports are workable when you receive the ES7510.

-You can configure port speed and duplex mode of each port.
-Below are the selections you can choose:

-• Fast Ethernet Ports 1~ 8 (fa1~fa8)

-- Auto Negotiation (default)

-- 10M full-duplex (10 Full)

-- 10M half-duplex (10 Half)

-- 100M full-duplex (100 Full)

-Speed/Duplex - 100M half-duplex (100 Half)

-• Gigabit Ethernet Port 9~ 10: (gi9~gi10)

-- Auto Negotiation (default)

-- 10M full-duplex (10 Full)

-- 10M half-duplex (10 Half)

-- 100M full-duplex (100 Full)

-- 100M half-duplex (100 Half)

-- 1000M full-duplex (1000 Full)

-Symmetric means that you need to activate the flow control function of the remote network device in order to let the flow control of that corresponding port on the switch to work.

-Flow Control Disable (default) means that you do not need to activate the flow control function of the remote network device, as the flow control of that corresponding port on the switch works.

-Description Click this field if you want to enter a port description.

-Click Apply to apply the settings.

-Apply Note: You must Save the settings (Page 122), if you want to maintain these settings if the ES7510 is powered off.
+The default setting is Enable which means all the ports are workable when you receive the ES9528.
+State Speed/Duplex Flow Control You can configure port speed and duplex mode of each port.
+Below are the selections you can choose: • Fast Ethernet Ports 1~ 24 (fa1~fa24) Auto Negotiation (default) 10M full-duplex (10 Full) 10M half-duplex (10 Half) 100M full-duplex (100 Full) 100M half-duplex (100 Half) Speed/Duplex • Gigabit Ethernet Port 25~28: (gi25~gi28) Auto Negotiation (default) 10M full-duplex (10 Full) 10M half-duplex (10 Half) 100M full-duplex (100 Full) 100M half-duplex (1000 Full) The on-board Gigabit SFP ports (SFP 25, 26, 27 and 28) only support 1000M Full mode.
+Flow Control Symmetric means that you need to activate the flow control function of the remote network device in order to let the flow control of that corresponding port on the switch to work.
+Disable (default) means that you do not need to activate the flow control function of the remote network device, as the flow control of that corresponding port on the switch works.
+Description Click this field if you want to enter a port description. - Click Apply to apply the settings.
+Apply Note: You must Save the settings (Page 124), if you want to maintain these settings if the ES9528 is powered off.